-Roan Mountain / Appalachian Trail in Summer
+Roan Mountain / Appalachian Trail

-Roan Mountain is one of Eastern America's most scenic summits.
+One of Eastern America's most scenic summits.

-TAKE THE HIKES: APPALACHIAN TRAIL
+TAKE THE HIKES

 ROUND BALD / MODERATE